kitkomo/online-cinema-next/README.md

 # Netflix-by-kitkomo
 Netflix copy made by kitkomo

-`Note`: Unfortunately I can not show you this project...at least for now(( Discovered that heroku has stopped free tiers for students.
-After time I'll try to migrate my backend to Next.js API folder to publish project on a Vercel.
----

 To start a project provide `.env` file for each part - frontend and backend

 ## Frontend